Fourier Transform Infrared Spectroscopy and Microscopy

 - determine the primary functional groups of lignin and cellulosic material relevant to biofuel generation.

-Research Application
+Research application

-- The FTIR spectrometer supports the Terrestrial-Atmosphere Processes Integrated Research Platform by providing sample mapping and infrared spectra observations that can help understand key biogeochemical fluxes between critical zone, aquatic, atmospheric, and deep subsurface boundaries.
+- The FTIR spectrometer supports the Terrestrial-Atmospheric Processes Integrated Research Platform by providing sample mapping and infrared spectra observations that can help understand key biogeochemical fluxes between critical zone, aquatic, atmospheric, and deep subsurface boundaries.

 - By assisting researchers in answering questions that are fundamental to our understanding of chemical, physical, hydrologic, microbial, and atmospheric interactions, the FTIR spectrometer supports the Biogeochemical Transformations Integrated Research Platform in its mission to cross scientific boundaries and investigate how the structure of nutrients, contaminants, aerosols, and other chemical compounds move and change in the environment.

-Available Instruments
+Available instruments

 - Bruker IFS/66s spectrometer integrated with FTIR microscope with an approximate resolution of 60 μm, sample cooling, and heating attachments